 Connecticut Magazine is a general interest, service and issue-oriented magazine that covers all aspects of life in the state—arts, politics, travel, people, business, health, environment and newsworthy issues.
 Connecticut Magazine readers are generally affluent and well-educated.
 They enjoy intellectual pursuits, entertainment, dining out and recreation.
 They are inquisitive, active.
 They are concerned about the state in which they live and are looking for information and entertainment in our pages.

-Unsolicited Articles: Many of the articles we publish, including restaurant reviews, interiors, politics, and gardening, are written by our regular contributing writers.
-Connecticut Magazine does, however, purchase unsolicited articles from freelancers.
-We look for service articles, investigative pieces, personality profiles and other pieces of interest to Connecticut readers.
+We occasionally look for service articles, investigative pieces, personality profiles and other pieces of interest to Connecticut readers.
 We do not publish fiction or poetry.
 Writers are encouraged to read recent issues of Connecticut Magazine to get a sense of the types of articles and styles appropriate for the magazine.

 Deadlines: Our deadline is two months prior to publication date.
 For example, the final manuscript for a piece slated or intended for the December issue is due on or before October 1.
 Because most issues are planned well in advance, queries should be submitted as early as possible, in the case of seasonal pieces four to six months ahead of the proposed publication date.